Electrical contractors in

 Do I need a permit for electrical work in Plano?

-How long does it take electricians to respond to calls in Plano?
+How long does it take to get an electrical contractor license in Texas?

 What insurance do electrical contractors need in Texas?